-Though each part is unique, these beaches are together rated some of the best on Santorini.
+Though each part is unique, these beaches are together rated as some of the best in Santorini.

 Just a few hundred meters down towards the sea is the long black sand of Perissa.
 Facing out into the Aegean, Perissa Beach gets its striking color from the island’s volcanic geology.

 Just a little down from Perissa is Perivolos Beach.
-Though blessed with the same black sand as Perissa, it’s a bit livelier than its more famous sibling with a nightlife catering towards younger people.
+Though blessed with the same black sand as Perissa, it’s a bit livelier than its more famous sibling with nightlife catering for younger people.